Skip to Content

 You’ve got Monica’s raw vocal runs weaving through a beat that simmers, just like those oxtails soaking in that rich gravy.
 The track and the dish both start slow, but they don’t stay soft—they explode with flavor and feeling when you least expect it.
 And just like love gone wrong in Monica’s voice, oxtail done right sticks with you, clings to the bone, and leaves you wanting more.

-Serve this authentic Jamaican oxtail recipe with Jamaican classic dishes like rice and peas, fried plantains, and steamed cabbage, and let the whole plate sing back, “you so gone… for this flavor.”
+Serve this Jamaican oxtail recipe with Jamaican classic dishes like rice and peas, fried plantains, and steamed cabbage, and let the whole plate sing back, “you so gone… for this flavor.”
+Start it off with callaloo soup.

 Keep up with my food exploits on Instagram and YouTube.
 If you like any of the music you find on the site, visit me at Spotify to find curated playlists.